thatherahere/sf-twilio-sms-function/README.md

 Follow these steps to test your function locally:

 1. Create a `.env` file in the `functions/sftwiliosms` directory.
-Use the following template and make sure to replace values accordingly (see environment variables reference):
+Use the following template and make sure to replace values accordingly:

    ```properties
    TWILIO_ACCOUNT_SID=XXXXXXXXXX